-There are two Southern traditions that go hand in hand, that is frying food and cooking in a cast iron skillet.
+There are two Southern traditions that go hand in hand, that is frying food in a deep fryer or air fryer and cooking in a cast iron skillet.
 Cast iron skillets along with recipes to cook in them are handed down from generation to generation.
 I have assorted sizes of cast iron skillets, most of which are over 30 years old and I use at least one on a daily basis for preparing meals.

 Traditional cast iron skillets flavor foods in a way that no other cookware can, it’s a unique flavor that enhances your favorite recipes, and the older the cast iron skillet is, the better.
 Cast iron skillets heat evenly so you don’t have ‘hot spots’ in your skillet when frying that tend to burn some portions while other portions are barely cooking.
 Cast iron skillets hold the cooking heat better than other cookware material, making it easy to maintain a certain cooking temperature.
 Cast iron is also energy efficient and is the original energy savings cookware, you can turn the stove off just before your food is completely done and the cast iron skillet has enough heat in it to finish up the cooking process.